Cl0v1s/Pokemon-Go-WebAPI/README.md

 your_requests must be a string containing your differents requests separated by a ",".
 e.g: https://pokemon-chaipokoi.rhcloud.com/api?params=your_access_token&requests=get_player,get_inventory

 The complete list of the available requests is [here](https://github.com/tejado/pgoapi/wiki/api_functions).
+(We only support requests without parameters for now)

 ### 2.2 Sample